Understand our urban ecology and how to develop sustainable cities with a Master of Urban Forestry Leadership.

-The University of British Columbia’s Master of Urban Forestry Leadership (MUFL) is a comprehensive, 13-month, course-based master’s program that provides an interdisciplinary perspective of urban forestry, with a focus on strategic management, decision-making, and creativity.
+The University of British Columbia’s Master of Urban Forestry Leadership (MUFL) is a comprehensive online, 14-month, course-based master’s program that provides an interdisciplinary perspective of urban forestry, with a focus on strategic management, decision-making, and creativity.

 Learn from the best in the field

 Courses are taught by world-class faculty from UBC’s Faculty of Forestry, the UBC Sauder School of Business, and the UBC School of Public Policy and Global Affairs.
 Throughout the program, you will interact with and learn from international leaders in urban forestry, including representatives from governments, businesses, academia and non-profits.